langhoangtien/shopping-cart/README.md

-## Shopping cart bulid with react and redux
+## Shopping cart build with react and redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).